 The bottom line

-Bulls Eye Shellac is a pro-grade sealer finish that can give your wood surface a smooth and glossy look.
+Bulls Eye Shellac is a pro-grade sealer finish to give your wood floors or tables a smooth glossy look.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.